baidu-research/NCRF/README.md

 ![training_acc](/doc/training_acc.png)
 Typically, you will observe the CRF model consistently achieves higher training accuracy than the baseline model.

+`train.py` will generate a `train.ckpt`, which is the most recently saved model, and a `best.ckpt`, which is the model with the best validation accuracy.
+We also provide the [best.ckpt](/ckpt/) of pretained resnet18_base and resnet18_crf.

 # Testing
 ## Tissue mask